Authorities search BTK serial killer’s former property in connection with 1976 missing person case and other unsolved cases – KION546

 Authorities also are checking whether Rader, who pleaded guilty in 2005 to murdering 10 people from the 1970s to the 1990s, is connected to “other missing persons cases and unsolved murders in the Kansas and Missouri areas,” the Osage County Sheriff’s Office in Oklahoma said in a news release.

-Investigators from Oklahoma’s Osage County Sheriff’s Office searched the property where Rader’s home once stood in Park City, Kansas, on Tuesday in collaboration with that city’s police department, the sheriff’s office said.
+Investigators from Oklahoma’s Osage County Sheriff’s Office searched the property where Rader’s home once stood in Park City, Kansas, from Tuesday though Thursday – their second search there this year – in collaboration with that city’s police department, the sheriff’s office said.

+Among materials of interest found at the property this week were “trophies” from at least one woman and bondage materials in a “hiding hole,” Osage County Undersheriff Gary Upton said Thursday.

 An attorney for Rader, Rob Ridenour, told CNN Wednesday that he had no comment.

-Investigators from Oklahoma’s Osage County initially conducted a dig at the Kansas property in April – and they found a panty hose ligature during that search, Osage County Undersheriff Gary Upton told CNN on Wednesday.
+They also found items that they don’t currently want to describe publicly, Upton said.

+The hole’s sides were reinforced with roofing shingles, and concrete pavers made for a flat floor, the undersheriff said.

-The panty hose ligature was tied in a knot consistent with binding someone’s hands or feet together, Upton said.
+This week’s discoveries came after the Oklahoma investigators found a panty hose ligature on the property in April, Upton said.
+The ligature was tied in a knot consistent with binding someone’s hands or feet together, he said.

 “This ongoing investigation has uncovered potential connections to other missing persons cases and unsolved murders in the Kansas and Missouri areas, which are possibly linked to Dennis Rader,” the sheriff’s office said.
 “The Osage County Sheriff’s Office has been working alongside the Kansas Bureau of Investigation, sharing crucial information and collaborating on this case.”

-Authorities found “items of interest” during Tuesday’s search, according to the sheriff’s office, without elaborating.

-“These items will undergo thorough examination to determine their potential relevance to the ongoing investigations,” the Osage County Sheriff’s Office said.
+The items found this week “will undergo thorough examination to determine their potential relevance to the ongoing investigations,” the Osage County Sheriff’s Office said.

 The sheriff’s department in Oklahoma has been working with the Kansas Bureau of Investigation, the sheriff’s department said.